The ENTRACE Stack

 Honest limits

-• The cross-validation evidence is internal to the corpus.
+- The cross-validation evidence (for the constraint wording) is internal to the corpus.
 Independent practitioner replication is the standing test.

 If you want the full prior-art subsumption, the constraint-by-constraint analysis, the version history, and the technical landscape positioning, see Appendix B. The update notice and lineage are in Appendix A.